 - a) General.
 Following receipt of the report regarding the Cullowhee Community Planning Council's action on a proposed amendment, the Jackson County Planning Board shall hold a public hearing to consider the proposed amendment.
 The public hearing shall be scheduled as provided by the Planning Board's rules of procedures.
 Notice of the public hearing shall be provided as required by statute.
-The Planning Board shall make recommendations to the Jackson County Board of Commissioners regarding whether to approve or deny each proposed amendment. - b) Recommendation by the Jackson County Planning Board.
+The Planning Board shall make recommendations to the Jackson County Board of Commissioners regarding whether to approve or deny each proposed amendment.
+This recommendation is advisory only; the final decision shall be made by the Jackson County Board of Commissioners. - b) Recommendation by the Jackson County Planning Board.
 Recommendations of the Jackson County Planning Board shall be reported to the Jackson County Board of Commissioners for a public hearing and final action according to the process set forth in section 10-6 of this ordinance.
 The Jackson County Board of Commissioners shall schedule the public hearing at their next regularly scheduled meeting after receiving the report. - c) No action by the Jackson County Planning Board.
 If the Jackson County Planning Board has made no recommendation on a proposed amendment within 90 days of first considering it, the proposed amendment shall be forwarded to the Jackson County Board of Commissioners for consideration.
 A record of the Planning Board's comments regarding the proposed amendment shall accompany the proposed amendment.